When is is put in English? Uses of was - were

 • would not = wouldn't;

-As you can see, the abbreviated form for shall in the present and past tenses coincides with will, and in speech the difference between the use of forms has practically disappeared.
+As you can see, the shortened form for shall in the present and past tenses coincides with will, and in speech the difference between the use of forms has practically disappeared.

 "To be or not to be" - that is the question